Heat Pump Hot Water Systems – A Complete Buyers Guide

 • Warranty –The larger well-known brands have support teams to help respond promptly to issues experienced by customers.
 The cheaper options typically have shorter warranty periods with more stipulations in the document to void the warranty, and customers often report greater difficulties in getting a resolution

 • Longevity – Buying a better quality system ensures you have a longer lifetime.
-With the NSW and Victorian rebate schemes you only have one opportunity to access the upgrade rebate so if you have to replace your heat pump after a few years, it might be a more expensive process.
+With the NSW and Victorian rebate schemes you only have one opportunity to access the upgrade rebate so if you have to replace your heat pump after a few years, it will be a more expensive process.

 Compare heat pump quotes from pre-vetted installers now